ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

 <img src="./media/CA4.png"/>

-## Step E: Create a Watson Analytics account
+## Step F: Create a Watson Analytics account

 You will need a Watson Analytics account.
 If you **don't** have an account: